GU-CLASP/GU-CLASP.github.io/content/pages/people/yuri-bizzoni/index.md

 ---
 name: "Yuri Bizzoni"
 role: 5
-title: "PhD student, defended February 2019 (now in Saarbrücken)"
+title: "PhD student"
 ---
-Yuri Bizzoni is a PhD student, defended February 2019 (now in Saarbrücken) at CLASP.
+Yuri Bizzoni was a PhD student at CLASP, and defended February 2019 (now in Saarbrücken).